Connect with us

 SAFE (Simple Agreement for Future Equity)

-A SAFE is an investment contract that gives investors the right to receive equity at a future funding event, deferring valuation and simplifying early stage fundraising for startups.
+A SAFE is an investment agreement that gives investors the right to receive equity in a future funding round, allowing startups to delay valuation while simplifying early-stage fundraising.

 Share this page